 I didn’t the last time I went to Disneyland.
 This last trip was the largest I’ve been at Disneyland.

-I anticipated it to be worse… In fact, I think Disney is the most “fat-friendly” (google search word, not mine) park around! (no surprise, they seem to want to cater to ALL people).
-In fact, it’s one of the reasons I prefer Disneyland over Knotts (although I have fun at Knotts also)
+I anticipated it to be worse… In fact, I think Disney is one of the most “fat-friendly” (google search word, not mine) theme parks around! (no surprise, they seem to want to cater to ALL people).
+In fact, it’s one of the reasons I prefer Disneyland over Knotts (although I have fun at Knotts also), or even Universal.

-I know a LOT of people have come to this post being VERY concerned if they could enjoy a trip to Disneyland, but let me stop you — Disneyland is great for people of all ages AND all sizes.
+I know a LOT of people have come to this post being VERY concerned if they could enjoy a trip to Disneyland, but let me stop you — Disneyland is great for people of all ages AND all sizes, it is STILL the happiest place on earth for people of all sizes.
 Read on to find-out how!

 BUT, I do have some tips to make your stay at the most magical place on earth a little happier!
 Don’t miss my Disneyland Tips page that puts all my BEST tips in one spot (btw, if you’re looking for info about doing Disneyland Pregnant << it’s all there).